FixMyBerlin/atlas-app/README.md

 ### Initial setup

-1. First create a `.env` file.
+1. First, create a `.env` file.
 You can use the `.env.example` file as a template.
 2. Follow "Run the whole system"

 ### Run the whole system